fededim/OdisBackupCompare/README.md

 # OdisBackupCompare (&copy; 2025 Federico Di Marco &lt;fededim@gmail.com&gt; released under MIT license)
 **OdisBackupCompare** is a tool for extracting the differences between two Volkswagen Odis XML backup files and exporting them in various formats (JSON/PDF).

-It can be used to check the differences of information, codings and adaptations between two cars in order to simplify and speed up the troubleshooting of issues after a retrofit.
-I developed and tested it thoroughly on my Golf MK7 Facelift, it supports all electronic control units, even those connected to the secondary buses; high likely it should work also with any control unit from a VW group car.
-I release it free for everyone under MIT license, if you consider it useful donations of any amount are welcomed through the GitHub sponsor button.
+Many times after having finished the "physical" and electrical phase of a retrofit (e.g. installing new control units or devices and the relative wiring), you can get frustrated (especially if you are a newbie) because nothing works without setting the appropriate configuration of control units.
+Hence I decided to develop this tool (maybe I should have done it earlier) which can be used to check the differences of configuration between the control units of two cars in order to simplify and speed up the troubleshooting of any issues after a retrofit.
+I  tested it thoroughly on my Golf MK7 Facelift, it supports all electronic control units, even those connected to the secondary buses (subsystems); high likely it should work also with any control unit from a VW group car.
+I release it free for everyone under MIT license, if you consider it useful donations of any amount are welcomed through the above GitHub sponsor button.

 # How to use it